QiuTedYuan/DP-S4S/Readme.md

 # DP-S4S

-This repo contains the code for "Sampling for Scale: Scalable Select-Join-Aggregate Query Processing under User-Level Differential Privacy".
+This repo contains the code for "DP-S4S: Accurate and Scalable Select-Join-Aggregate Query Processing with User-Level Differential Privacy".

 ## Installation